 Listen in the car to my *SHORT* podcasts.
 My commute is only 10-15 minutes and longer doesn’t work for me, so I want to make sure those of you with a short drive don’t have a lot of listening left over.

 I like listening and having something to reference while I do because I am usually multitasking (…I know..) so if you are like me, hop over to YouTube to listen and have slides.

 You can also download the show notes with all the links and ideas I talk about in each blog post.

-I hope you find these tools useful!
+I hope you find these everyday tools for all music teachers useful!
 Have a great week!